What is Ash Wednesday?

 Ashes also represent mourning, as Tamar in the Old Testament used them to mourn her abuse which was not in any way her fault, but which devastated her.

 Ashes are the result of burning.
 This burning in our lives is from our own sins and follies and from the abuse of others, and ashes represent both.
 They remind us that we are living in this mortal world, this fallen world, and that we are made from dust, when all else is burned away.
 We are mortal and will return to our maker.

 (Note: for a “dust-focused” reflection on the Collect for Ash Wednesday, click here.)

 Christians believe, rightly, that God is good and that he loves us.
-We believe that through Christ we can be forgiven and “boldly go before the throne of grace.”
+We believe that through the death and resurrection of Christ we can be forgiven and “boldly go before the throne of grace.”
 We know that even though we don’t understand exactly how God will make the wrongs of the world right, he will.

 And yet we live in a time in which all of those promises are not yet fulfilled.
 We feel the pain of sin and brokenness.
 Ash Wednesday and Lent remind us that we still live in this fallen world, and that we are a part of that fallenness.
 No one is free of sin.
 It gives us permission, in fact it calls us, to acknowledge the reality we see within ourselves, and around us.

 Go to an Anglican, Lutheran, or Roman Catholic Church on Ash Wednesday.
 Or find another type of church that has an “Ash Wednesday” sign.

 None of the traditions listed here require that you be a member to participate in the Ash Wednesday service.
 Just note that Orthodox churches (Greek, Russian, etc) have a slightly different calendar, so often observe Lent in somewhat different ways and different times.